prog4biol/pfb2019/README.md

 | 10             | C         |
 | 11             | C         |

 Let's return the 4th, 5th, and 6th nucleotides.
 To do this, we need to count like a computer and start our string at 0 and return the 3rd, 4th, and 5th characters.
 This will be everything from 3 to 6.
+Python counts the gaps before each character in the string, starting at 0.

 ```python
 >>> dna = 'ATTAAAGGGCCC'